GeoNode/documentation/start/index.rst

 Once the data has been uploaded, GeoNode lets the user search for it geographically or via keywords in order to create fancy maps.

-All the layers are automatically re-projected to web Mercator for maps display, making it possible to use different popular base layers, like Open Street Map, Google Satellite or Bing layers.
+All the datasets are automatically re-projected to web Mercator for maps display, making it possible to use different popular base datasets, like Open Street Map, Google Satellite or Bing datasets.

 Once the maps are saved, it is possible to embed them in any web page or get a PDF version for printing.